Control Set / Entity Item Custom Data

-Create custom database stored procedures to populate Control Set / Entity Item client/site pickers
+Create custom database stored procedures to populate Control entity item pickers

 Applies to

-This information only applies to the Client and Site picker controls for a Control Set, or Entity Items.
+This information only applies to the Client, Site and Asset picker controls for a Control Set, or Entity Items.

 Overview

-When a client or site picker is added to a Control Set or an Entity Item, there are a number of pre-configured options that can be set that will determine how the control will be populated.
-By default, you can select from the following set values:
+When an entity picker is added to a Control Set, there are a number of pre-configured options that can be set that will determine how the control will be populated.
+This will change depending on the type of entity being displayed.

 • Clients of logged in users site: Will only display clients from the same site of the current logged-in user